GeekMasher/tracepath/README.md

 **Packages that will install :**
  * python - To run the code (you most likely have this installed already)
- * traceroute - To the traceroute section of the code
  * python-pip - To install 3rd party python libs

 **Python-pip will install library's :**